ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 : the queried Boolean value of the Selection Property `reliability` ({{prop-reliable}})

-When true, this property specifies that a Message should be sent in such a way that the transport protocol ensures all data is received on the other side without corruption.
+When true, this property specifies that a Message should be sent in such a way that the transport protocol ensures all data is received on the other side.
 Changing the `msgReliable` property on Messages is only possible for Connections that were established enabling the Selection Property `perMsgReliability`.
 When this is not the case, changing `msgReliable` will generate an error.